 Reactive oxygen species (ROS), such as super oxide (02-), cause damage and need to be detoxified out of the body.
 This means that they consume some of your body’s supply of antioxidants leaving you more vulnerable to harm from other toxins.

-Schroeder 2007 specifically found that IR-A led to generation of super oxide (02-) originating in the mitochondria of human fibroblasts, leading to MMP-1 expression.
+Schroeder 2007 specifically found that near infrared led to generation of super oxide (02-) originating in the mitochondria of human fibroblasts, leading to MMP-1 expression.
 It also leads to increased oxidized glutathione (glutathione is an antioxidant — oxidized glutathione is the form it has after it is “spent”).
 Schroeder 2008 also found a reduction in antioxidants in the skin after near infrared exposure.
 Costa 2015 found that after near infrared exposure there was a significant reduction in catalase and superoxide dismutase, both enzymes that protect against ROS.
-Darvin et al. 2010, concluded “Hereby, it has to be considered that IRA irradiation is used only in cases of lesions and injury, i.e., infrequently.”
-Their point being that due to the production of free radicals, habitual IR-A exposure, as you would have in a near infrared sauna, is to be avoided.
+Darvin et al. 2010, concluded “Hereby, it has to be considered that IRA irradiation (near infrared) is used only in cases of lesions and injury, i.e., infrequently.”
+Their point being that due to the production of free radicals, habitual near infrared exposure, as you would have in a near infrared sauna, is to be avoided.

 Near Infrared Sauna Dangers: Potential to Cause Cancer

 Near infrared (IR-A) has been found to suppress the apoptosis that would normally occur after ultraviolet-B (UVB) exposure (Jantschitsch 2009).
-Apoptosis when cells with genetic damage die, to prevent them from becoming malignant.
+Apoptosis is when cells with genetic damage die, to prevent them from becoming malignant.
 Calles 2010 found that near infrared exposure affects the expression of 599 genes.
 11 of those genes relate to apoptosis.
 Costa 2015 confirmed that reduced apoptosis is dangerous, especially because they also showed decreased repair of DNA.
 This is due to a reduction of GADD45a protein (specifically 57.2% decrease at 48 hours, and 34.6% decrease at 72 hours).

 Even though the research is still coming in and there is much left to examine, High Tech Health simply cannot sell a product with evidence that it might promote skin cancer.
-The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the sauna.
+The effect from near infrared takes place over a few days and it would be ridiculous to require sauna users to avoid sunburns for days after using the near infrared sauna.
 As you will read in the next section, near infrared offers no benefits that would offset these alarming near infrared sauna dangers.

 So Higher Levels of Near Infrared are Definitely Bad, but What About Research that Showed Benefits?